-- With Texas having a lot of breeds of snakes, it’s not surprising that some of the biggest snakes in America are found there, including this mammoth snake.
+- With Texas having more than 100 snake species, it’s not surprising that some of the biggest snakes in America are found there, including this mammoth snake.

 - This particular snake breed uses its mass to help overpower its prey.

 - When it comes to dealing with snakes, its good to remember to be calm (even if you’re bitten!) and slowly move away from them.